 Different components could be inspired by body parts.
 For example, the doors could open like a mouth or eyelids.
 The use of biological tissue for bodywork would allow for a flexible volume and allow moving parts to move more freely like the wheel’s movement.
 Suspension and steering could be controlled by muscles via the nervous system of the car, or earlier versions could use standard automotive parts.

 The Bionika could replace classic gas powered cars and offer a fully organic option that allowed you to reuse food that would otherwise have ended up in a dump.
 It might prove impossible to develop such a vehicle within the next 100 years, and it might be hard to justify the quantity of energy required.
 Nevertheless, this idea might simply succeed by inspiring another inventor to imagine or build a simpler bio-mechanical vehicle or device.

-I would like to thank Xavier Gordillo for creating the images of the Bionika concept.
+The Bionika concept was imagined in March 2016 by Charles Bombardier and the images were created by Xavier Gordillo.
 Xavier lives near Blansko in the Czech Republic.
 He studied Car Design at the Europe Design Institute (IED), and he works as a Freelance Industrial Designer.
 Xavier also created the images of the Kartum autonomous shopping cart and the Mujïn autonomous stroller.